 We take extra steps for our students to internalize history and social studies concepts with experiential learning projects and history-related field trips.

 For example, when studying the lead-up to the American Revolution, one class spent a day using chips as currency.
-A tax collector took away the currency, leaving some students with more than others—and those who ran out entirely were sent to “gaol.”
+A tax collector took away the currency, leaving some students with more than others—and those who ran out entirely were sent to “goal.”
 By connecting their own outrage with the outrage of the American colonists, students came to understand the meaning of taxation without representation.

 Our assignments are frequently project-based.
 Some students have created their own plays based on historical events, while others have written patriotic songs.
 Many have written letters to various presidents, past and present, about historical events.
 One student even constructed a sample telegraph in woodshop to go along with her research project on important American inventions.